JojiiOfficial/ZimWiki/README.md

 # ZimServer
 A modern zim fileserver which can handle multiple zim files by serving a beautiful Wiki website.
-It is a lightweight and performant relpacement for kiwix-serve and can handle many big wiki archives (zim files).
+It is a lightweight and performant replacement for kiwix-serve and can handle many big wiki archives (zim files).

 # Screenshots
 <table>